WP Fastest Cache vs WP Rocket – Which Is The Best WordPress Caching Plugin?

-Another reason why I like WP Rocket for casual users is that it will provide warnings for settings that could potentially break your site.
+Another reason why I like WP Rocket for casual users is that it provides warnings for settings that could potentially break your site.

 If you’re an advanced user, you can set up your own custom caching exclusions from the Advanced Rules tab:

 To clear your site’s cache, you get two options:

 - You can use the option in the WordPress toolbar to clear the entire cache.

 - You get an option to clear the cache for individual posts or pages.

 There are some big differences in pricing strategies, which may be another thing that pushes you in one direction.

 First, as I mentioned earlier, WP Fastest Cache has a free version at WordPress.org, whereas WP Rocket only comes in a premium version.

 However, when it comes to the paid versions, WP Rocket is more affordable if you need to use the plugin on multiple sites.